Skip to main content

 Frontend tests

-As for backend tests, you'll need backend and docker containers started to run frontend tests.
+As for backend tests, you'll docker containers started to run frontend tests.

 You'll also need to start your frontend on localhost:3000 (using above commands).